Pune: Information technology

+Entertainment

+Pune is an emerging centre for VFX services, with Indian and international studios such as Anibrain, Reliance Animation, Digikore Studio, HMX Media, Waffold Pune, Stereo D, Framestore and Method Studios having established their facilities here.

 The Meetings, Incentives, Conferencing, Exhibitions trade is expected to be boosted since the Pune International Exhibition and Convention Centre (PIECC) opened in 2017.
-The 97-hectare PIECC boasts a seating capacity of 20,000 with a floor area of 13,000 m².
+The 97-hectare PIECC has a seating capacity of 20,000 with a floor area of 13,000 m².
 It has seven exhibition centres, a convention centre, a golf course, a five-star hotel, a business complex, shopping malls, and residences.
 The US$115 million project was developed by the Pimpri-Chinchwad New Town Development Authority.
+There are many food joints around Pune which makes it a favourite outing destination.

 World Trade Center (WTC) Pune is a 1.6 million sq. ft. complex built to foster international trade.
 WTC Pune is part of the World Trade Centers Association.

 Culture

 Architecture

-Historical attractions include the 8th century rock-cut Pataleshwar cave temple, the 18th century Shaniwarwada, the 19th century Aga Khan Palace, Lal Mahal and Sinhagad fort.
-Shinde Chhatri, located at Wanowrie, is a memorial dedicated to the great Maratha general, Mahadaji Shinde (Scindia).
+Historical attractions include the 8th century rock-cut Pataleshwar cave temple, the 18th century Shaniwar Wada, the 19th century Aga Khan Palace, Lal Mahal and Sinhagad fort.
+Shinde Chhatri, located at Wanowrie, is a memorial dedicated to the Maratha general Mahadaji Shinde (Scindia).
 The old city had many residential buildings with courtyards called Wada.
 However, many of these have been demolished and replaced by modern buildings.

 A renowned wada in Pune is the last residential palace of the Peshwa called Vishrambaug Wada which is currently being renovated by the city corporation.
 The city is also known for its British Raj bungalow architecture and the Garden Cities Movement layout of the Cantonment from the early 20th century.
 Landmark architectural works by Christopher Charles Benninger surround the city, including the Mahindra United World College of India, the Centre for Development Studies and Activities, the YMCA Retreat at Nilshi and the Samundra Institute of Maritime Studies.